QuantEcon/lecture-python-intro/lectures/commod_price.md

 1. can be traded by speculators and
 1. have intrinsic value to consumers.

-Total demand is the sum of consumer demand and demand by spectulators.
+Total demand is the sum of consumer demand and demand by speculators.

 Supply is exogenous, depending on "harvests".